 What Does It Mean to Authenticate Your Payment?

 Below, we’ll give you the most clearcut answer available so you can navigate the payment authentication options for you or your business.
+If you’re a consumer, we will also outline the specific triggers that could be getting in your way of making a purchase.

 Feel free to use the table of contents to jump ahead to any sections that are immediately relevant to your search.